vegantransistor/BoschSmartHome/P1/README.md

 I disclosed this vulnerability to TI PSIRT and Bosch PSIRT in February 2020.
 In Mai 2021 I got a clearance to publish.

+## Acknowledgements

+Many thanks to Bosch Smart Home and Bosch PSIRT for their support, cooperation and feedback.
+Excellent review done by [stulle123](https://github.com/stulle123), thank you!

 ## Appendix

 This is what you can do to boot the Bosch Smarthome Controller 1 with your own bootloader from a SD Card: